kiba/Writings/fac/chp5_a_new_bastion.md

 Meanwhile, I already built a railway to my forward operating base, which I now named Bastion Alpha for short.

-I am mostly building a fortress, with mostly empty place until I determine how I want to use it.
-It's mostly storing machines of war at the moment.
+I am building a fortress, the place mostly empty except for the solar panels and the accumulators.
+I elevated them because I knew that I am going to have building beneath the panels.
+The solar power really helped with the industrial process below.

+I am also storing war machines there as well, ready to rush out at a moment notice.

-Attacks are coming at sporadic moments, but it wasn't really full strength.
+Attacks are coming at sporadic moments, and it seemed like that I will never get rid of them.

 **Day 125**

-My factorio blueprints don't really have a design for actual long range aircrafts, which was a shame.
+My store of factorio blueprints unfortunately don't have a design for actual long range aircraft.

 So I ripped a design from the civilizational toolkit, added transceiver, autopilot, and camera and called it a day.

 I got it to fly, sort of.
 It crashed fifteen seconds later.
-I could really use an aeronautic engineer here.
+I could really use an aerospace engineer here.

 **Day 130**